jonathanmann/jonathanmann.github.io/_posts/2015-10-23-sql-normalization-tutorial.md

 title: Data Wrangling with PostgreSQL
 comments: true
 image: http://jonathanmann.github.io/public/img/pg_query.png
 excerpt: Wrangling raw data into well normalized, efficiently queryable tables in PostgreSQL can be challenging, especially for those with limited prior SQL exposure.
-In this tutorial, I've created a step by step guide to walk you through the process of munging and normalizing (unreliable) data about famous people from a practice data set.
+In this tutorial, I've created a step by step guide to walk you through the process of munging and normalizing data about famous people from a practice data set.
 ---

 Wrangling raw data into well normalized, efficiently queryable tables in PostgreSQL can be challenging, especially for those with limited prior SQL exposure.
-In this tutorial, I've created a step by step guide to walk you through the process of munging and normalizing (unreliable) data about famous people from a practice data set.
+In this tutorial, I've created a step by step guide to walk you through the process of munging and normalizing data about famous people from a practice data set.

 ![PostgreSQL](http://jonathanmann.github.io/public/img/pg_query.png)